By Deborah Jeanne Sergeant

 Physician Az Tahir, who practices holistic integrative medicine at Internal Medicine Internal Care in Henrietta, said that many of his older patients have “reported beneficial effects of medical marijuana and canabidoil.”

-To take medical marijuana, patients must have physician approval to obtain it at a legal dispensary.
+To take medical marijuana redirect to Ohio Green Team, patients must have physician approval to obtain it at a legal dispensary.
 Canabidoil, also known as CBD, is a supplement from the hemp plant which contains only minute traces of THC, the compound inherent to marijuana that causes hallucinogenic effects.
 It’s available over the counter since it’s a supplement and therefore not regulated by the Food & Drug Administration.

 “A lot of chronic pain patients had spoken about this,” Tahir said.
 “It’s very, very beneficial.
 I don’t see much risk involved with CBD or medical marijuana for chronic pain.”